aDecoy/rust-workshop/docs/docs/module6/2_rust_modules.md

 :::

 - No modifier: Private to the current module
+- `no identifier`: Private within the current file
 - `pub`: Public, visible everywhere
 - `pub(crate)`: Visible only within the current crate
 - `pub(super)`: Visible to the parent module